zohirben/WCP2-Platform/docs/developer-guide.md

-# World Cup Morocco Platform - Developer Documentation
+# Moroccan Experience - Developer Documentation

 ## Overview

-The World Cup Morocco Platform is a comprehensive web application built with Next.js that provides information about the World Cup event in Morocco, including matches, accommodations, restaurants, and transportation options.
+The Moroccan Experience is a comprehensive web application built with Next.js that provides information about Morocco, including cultural landmarks, accommodations, restaurants, and transportation options.
 This document serves as a guide for developers working on or maintaining the platform.

 ## Table of Contents